Takeaways on 1st Consumer Youth e-Forum – Tackling Plastic Pollution

-The forum laid out the worsening effect of plastics to the environment.
-They say children listens, they asked what is right and wrong.
+The forum laid out the worsening effect of plastics on the environment.
+They say children listen, they ask what is right and wrong.
 Today is the right time to educate the young how to preserve the space they live in and protect it for the future generations.
-Filipino youth can tip the balance in favor of safer, greener world where everyone shall have the opportunity to live and work in areas that are not threatening to their health and life.
+Filipino youth can tip the balance in favor of a safer, greener world where everyone shall have the opportunity to live and work in areas that are not threatening to their health and life.

 DTI-Consumer Protection Group (DTI-CPG)